enthought/pyface/docs/source/data_view.rst

    This corresponds to the |selection| being set equal to ``[((), (2,)), ((0,), (0,)), ((1,), (3,))]``.

+The ``item`` selection type potentially allows any index, specified by both, row and column indices.
+This can include row and column headers provided that the view supports selecting them (which is likely dependent on the underlying toolkit and platform's capabilities); in these cases the selected values are just the values in the header cells, not the entire row or column.

 The |selection_mode| trait describes the behaviour of selections as the user interacts with them.
 It defaults to ``extended``, which allows the user to extend the selection by shift-clicking or other similar platform-dependent